River Vale, New Jersey: Fire

 The River Vale Volunteer Fire Department (RVFD) is an all-volunteer fire department.
 Started in 1923, the department consists of one Chief, one Assistant/Deputy Chief, two Captains, and five Lieutenants (one for each apparatus).
 In addition, there is also a Fire Official who is in charge of the River Vale Bureau of Fire Prevention with 2 Fire Inspectors under his direction.
 The department is staffed by fully trained firefighters, junior firefighters, and fire police.
 The RVFD is a municipal-run public volunteer fire department that is funded by taxes.
 It is a member of the Pascack Valley mutual aid.
+In December 2021, the council removed the Fire Chief on charges of insubordination.

 The department has two stations.
 The North Firehouse is located at 620 Rivervale Road, and houses one pumper, Engine 56 and the Fire Prevention Bureau.
 The South Firehouse is located at 334 Rivervale Road, and houses two pumpers, Engines 57 and 58, one tower ladder, Ladder 59, and one rescue unit, Rescue 54, and one rescue boat, Marine 5.
-There is also a vehicle for the Chief, a vehicle for the Assistant Chief, both Ford Explorers and known as 55 and 551 respectively, and two vehicles for the Fire Prevention Bureau.
+There is also a fire command vehicle for the Chief, a vehicle for the Assistant Chief, both Ford Explorers and known as 55 and 551 respectively, and two vehicles for the Fire Prevention Bureau.
 Dispatching is contracted to Ridgewood, New Jersey based Northwest Central Bergen Dispatch (NWBCD).